MansiBhati/blog/_posts/2020-06-12-Hartree-Fock-SCF.md

 <div style="text-align: justify"> I believe the best way to understand the Hartree-Fock Self-Consistent Field Procedure is by actually applying it to a system.
 Therefore, I have taken an example of the simplest closed-shell heteronuclear molecule, the H—He+ molecule, and solved for its energies using the STO-1G basis set.
 Here, I have written python code to approach this problem.</div>
 * * *

-### Step 1: Specify the geometry and basis set for the molecule.
+### Step1: Specify the geometry and basis set for the molecule.

 The bond length is taken to be 0.800 Å i.e. 1.5117 a.u. (bohr).
 Here I will use the simplest Gaussian basis set, i.e. 1s atomic orbital on each of the atoms is approximated by one s type Gaussian function.
 An s-type Gaussian function: